‘Stop the Steal’ supporters, restrained by Facebook, turn to Parler to peddle false election claims

 The conflict played out during election week on Facebook’s internal chat boards, as employees expressed alarm over the proliferation and rapid growth of #stopthesteal groups, which in some cases made suggestions of violence, with references to “clean your guns” and “impending civil war.”

 At the same time, observers questioned whether there might be some external signs that Facebook’s efforts to stop disinformation were starting to affect right-wing publishers that have been known to spread it.
-On Sunday, the top 10 performing posts with article links on Facebook — which typically lean heavily toward right-leaning publishers such as Fox, Bongino and Trump’s own page — took a surprising turn toward the left.
+On Sunday, the top 10 performing posts with article links on Facebook — which typically lean heavily toward right-leaning publishers such as Fox, Bongino and Trump’s own page — took a surprising turn.
 On Sunday, the top 10 results were Donald J. Trump, CNN, NPR and “The Rachel Maddow Show,” according to CrowdTangle, a Facebook-owned analytics tool.

 The move led observers to question whether Facebook had tweaked its algorithms to sanction conservative publishers, including some that have been known to spread misinformation.